nestordemeure/breviarium/data/english.md

 Strive to have everyone figured out.
 Never reveal your secrets to anyone; fish for the secrets of others.

-Say or do nothing indecorous in the presence of anyone, even if it is natural and not malicious, because such things are despised by others.
+Say or do nothing indecorous in the presence of anyone, even if it is natural and not malicious, such things are despised by others.

 Maintain a modest and steady demeanor, but keenly observe everything with sharp eyes and an inquisitive expression.
 Those who do so are considered prudent, astute, and precise.